codedevotional/articles/2019-12-naming-part1/naming.md

 end
 ```

-This is better.
-But recall that the data comes from a source you do not own.
+This is better, but recall that the data comes from a source you do not own.
 It's controlled by someone else and likely to change in unpredictable ways.
 Even code and data that you *do* own are susceptible to ever-evolving business requirements.
 The code you write today might seem concrete, but like Molly the dog, even seemingly concrete entities are not static.
 Code is a being in-process, constantly churning.
 Your source control repository's diff log is a more accurate mental model of your application than current files on disk.

 It's quite possible that people's names will someday arrive in a different form and that removing whitespace will no longer be the only operation required to prepare it for presentation.
 Naming a function after what it currently does leaves you no wiggle room for change. `trim_whitespace` explains the function's current implementation, but not what it means from the caller's perspective, nor what it means from an application domain perspective.